 The good news is that determining if your Hisense TV has Bluetooth is pretty straightforward.
 The same goes for establishing Bluetooth connections and troubleshooting connectivity issues.
 Here’s what you need to know about Hisense TVs and Bluetooth.

 Check the Model

 As previously stated, not all Hisense TVs have Bluetooth functionality.
-But enough of them do that chances are yours has Bluetooth too.
+But enough of them do, and most newer models do, that chances are yours has Bluetooth too.
+Some support full Bluetooth functionality, while others may only have partial support.
 However, you can check the model to quickly figure it out if you don’t remember its technical specifications.

 Here’s how to check the model of your Hisense TV: